Bycatch

 Bycatch (or by-catch), in the fishing industry, is a fish or other marine species that is caught unintentionally while fishing for specific species or sizes of wildlife.
 Bycatch is either the wrong species, the wrong sex, or is undersized or juveniles of the target species.
 The term "bycatch" is also sometimes used for untargeted catch in other forms of animal harvesting or collecting.
-Non-marine species (freshwater fish not saltwater fish) that are caught (either intentionally or unintentionally) but regarded as generally "undesirable" are referred to as "rough fish" (mainly US) and "coarse fish" (mainly UK).
+Non-marine species (freshwater fish not saltwater fish) that are caught (either intentionally or unintentionally) but regarded as generally "undesirable" are referred to as rough fish (mainly US) or coarse fish (mainly UK).

 In 1997, the Organisation for Economic Co-operation and Development (OECD) defined bycatch as "total fishing mortality, excluding that accounted directly by the retained catch of target species".
 Bycatch contributes to fishery decline and is a mechanism of overfishing for unintentional catch.

 The average annual bycatch rate of pinnipeds and cetaceans in the US from 1990 to 1999 was estimated at 6215 animals with a standard error of 448.

 Bycatch issues originated with the "mortality of dolphins in tuna nets in the 1960s".

 There are at least four different ways the word "bycatch" is used in fisheries: